baderouaich/BitmapPlusPlus/integration_tests/cpm/Readme.md

 target_link_libraries( ${TARGET} LINK_PRIVATE bpp::BitmapPlusPlus )
 ```

+Note that your target needs to compile with C++17 or newer.
 After that, you can simply include the library in your code:

 ```cpp
 #include <BitmapPlusPlus.hpp>